 3. Chose different support options for varying suppliers

 Manufacturing industries should choose different support options keeping in mind the supplier’s susceptibility to the COVID-19 crisis.
 As far as big suppliers are concerned, you can buy items well in advance so that they get enough receivables to keep themselves afloat.
 Talking about medium suppliers, you can buy a minority equity stake to let them have the required cash.
 And last but not the least, you can pay small suppliers upfront and ease service level agreements that might be hard for them to adhere to.

 Manufacturing industries must keep in mind that they work in an ecosystem where the weak feeds the strong.
 Small suppliers → Medium suppliers → big suppliers → manufacturing conglomerates.
 If small suppliers go bankrupt and close down, the survival of manufacturing industries will be at stake.
 To prevent this from happening, the latter must analyze the current situation appropriately and come up with good bailout packages.

-At Sage, we are home to world-class CRM, ERP and HRMS software that will make remote working a piece of cake, boost employee productivity, synchronize inter-departmental activities, and generate more profits.
+At Sage, we are home to world-class CRM software, ERP software and HRMS software that will make remote working a piece of cake, boost employee productivity, synchronize inter-departmental activities, and generate more profits.

 Disclaimer: All the information, views and opinions expressed in this blog are those of the authors and their respective web sources and in no way reflect the principles, views or objectives of Sage Software Solutions (P) Ltd.